socialsensor/community-evolution-analysis/README.md

 ##Evolution analysis using Python##

 Any new data (json files) to be analysed should be placed in the _../data/json/_ folder.
-In order for the python files to work, the data should be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's).
+In order for the python files to work, the data should be in a json twitter-like form  (the "entities", "user", "created\_at", "id_str" and "text" keys and paths should be identical with twitter's).

 ###Code###
-The python code consists of 3 files containing friendly user scripts for performing Community Evolution Analysis from json and txt files acquired from the Twitter social network.
+The python code consists of 8 files containing friendly user scripts for performing Community Evolution Analysis from json and txt files acquired from the Twitter social network.
-The framework was implemented using Python 3.3 and the 3rd party libraries required for the framework to work are _dateutil_ (requires _pyparsing_), _numpy_, _matplotlib_ and _networkx_ (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+The framework was implemented using Python 3.3 and the 3rd party libraries required for the framework to work are _dateutil_ (requires _pyparsing_), _numpy_, _matplotlib_, _PIL_ and _networkx_ (http://www.lfd.uci.edu/~gohlke/pythonlibs/).

-The python folder contains 3 files:
+The python folder contains 8 files:
 * <code>main.py</code>
+    This .py is the main framework file needed to run the CommunityRanking.py class file.
+It includes all the tweakable parameters.
+Timeslots are adaptively created.
+* <code>CommunityRanking.py</code>
+    This .py is the class file that contains the Evolution Analysis Framework.
+* <code>main_NONadaptive.py</code>
+    This .py is the main framework file needed to run the CommunityRanking_NONadaptive.py class file.
+It includes all the tweakable parameters.
+Timeslots are straightforwardly created.
+* <code>CommunityRanking.py</code>
-    This .py file is used to provide a guideline to the user as to how to use the framework (CommunityRanking.py file).
+    This .py is the class file that contains the Evolution Analysis Framework.
 * <code>community.py</code>
     This is a copy of Aynaud's implementation of the Louvain community detection algorithm.
-* <code>CommunityRanking.py</code>
+* <code>tfidf.py</code>
-    This .py file contains the Evolution Analysis Framework.
+    This .py file computes the tfidf score of the words contained in each dynamic community.
+* <code>wordcloud.py</code>
+    This is an edited copy of A.C.
+Mueller's wordcloud creation script.
+* <code>query_integral_image.pyd</code>
+    Dependency of the wordcloud.py script.

 ###Python Results###
-The framework provides the user with 5 pieces of resulting data in the _../data/results/_ folder: a) the user_activity.eps file which presents the user mentioning activity according to the selected sampling interval, b) usersPairs_(num).txt files which can be used with the Gephi visualization software in order to view the praphs, c) the rankedcommunities variable (from main.py) which contains all the communities (and their users) which evolved ranked in accordance to the persistence, stability and community centrality triplet, d) the community size heatmap (communitySizeHeatmap.eps) which provides a visualization of the sizes of the 100 most important communities (ranked from top to bottom) and e) the rankedCommunities.json file which contains all the ranked communities along with all the information regarding the specific timeslot of evolution for each community, the persistence, stability and community centrality values and all the users in each community accompanied by their own centrality measure.
-As such, the framework can be used to discover the most important communities along with the most important users inside those communities.
+The framework provides the user with 5 pieces of resulting data in the _../data/results/_ folder: a) the user_activity.eps file which presents the user mentioning activity according to the selected sampling interval, b) usersPairs_(num).txt files which can be used with the Gephi visualization software in order to view the praphs, c) the rankedcommunities variable (from main.py) which contains all the communities (and their users) which evolved ranked in accordance to the persistence, stability and community centrality triplet, d) the community size heatmap (communitySizeHeatmap.eps) which provides a visualization of the sizes of the first 100 most important communities (ranked from top to bottom), a set of wordclouds (in the _../results/wordclouds_ folder) collaged in a manner similar to the heatmap (separate wordclouds for every ranked dynamic community are also created in the same folder) and e) the rankedCommunities.json file which contains all the ranked communities along with all the information regarding the specific timeslot of evolution for each community, the persistence, stability and community centrality values and all the users in each community accompanied by their own centrality measure.
+As such, the framework can be used to discover the most important communities along with the most important users inside those communities, follow the most referenced URLs but also acquire an idea about the topics discussed via wordclouds.

 ##Evolution analysis using Matlab##